ShrirangHadule/ShrirangHadule/README.md

 - 👋 Hi, I’m @ShrirangHadule
+- 🎓 Researching on AI and Computer Vision @ Bioimaging and data analysis lab, IITH
-- 🌱 I’m currently doing masters from IIT, Hyderabad.
-Working on image segmentation problem.
+- 🌱 Pursuing masters from IIT, Hyderabad.
+- 💻 Currently Working on image segmentation problem.
+- 💡 Open to collaborating on projects and innovative ideas.
 - 📫 How to reach me : shriranghadule04@gmail.com

 <!---